The man who prefers to go by Muhyiddin Yassin is expected to resign after 17 months into his premiership.

-He then furthered his studies in Universiti Malaya from 1968 until 1970 where he received his Degree in Economics and Malay Studies.
+He then furthered his studies in Universiti Malaya from 1968 until 1970 where he received his degree in Economics and Malay Studies.

-Muhyiddin then married his wife, Puan Sri Noorainee Abdul Rahman two years later and they have four children.
+Mahiaddin then married his wife, Puan Sri Noorainee Abdul Rahman two years later and they have four children.